BackupTheBerlios/kana-no-quiz/README.txt

- Thanks to our contributors, Kana no quiz is currently translated into English, French, Portuguese of Brazil (by Matheus Villela), Serbian (by Dejan Danilović) and Swedish (by Markus Fellnert & Krister Kjellstrom).
+ Thanks to our contributors, Kana no quiz is currently translated into English, French, Portuguese of Brazil (by Matheus Villela), Serbian (by Dejan Danilović) and Swedish (by Markus Fellnert).
 Feel free to help that list growing up!

  Multiple interfaces
  -------------------